nemtech/nem2-prototyping-tool/README.md

 ![Edit account](docs/edit-account.png)

-:information_source: Have you seen  ``private key`` under account node properties?
+Have you seen  ``private key`` under account node properties?
 Setting a property hardcoded overwrites the input.
 In other words, when not empty, this property will be used instead of ``privateKey`` output provided by **generateAccount** node.

 4. Open the *output* tab and click once on the **debug** node.